 Upon first seeing Princess Leia’s desperate plea to Obi-Wan Kenobi to aid her father and the plight of the Rebel Alliance, Luke Skywalker’s first thought is that she’s beautiful.
-Giving this teenage farm boy the benefit of the doubt, this was only part of the message, with a stubbornly loyal R2-D2 embargoing the rest for Obi-Wan’s eyes.
+Giving this teenage farm boy the benefit of the doubt, this was only part of the message, with a stubbornly loyal R2-D2 embargoing the rest for Obi-Wan’s eyes only.

-When Luke follows a wayward Artoo and encounters the hermit Jedi for himself he can finally see the message in its entirety.
+When Luke follows the wayward Artoo and encounters the hermit Jedi for himself he can finally see the message in its entirety.
 Obi-Wan is stirred immediately into action, Leia’s message the catalyst for the coming change he has waited in solitude for.
 “Until the time is right,” Yoda told him almost two decades before.
 The time, then, is now.

 When viewed through the context offered by The Last Jedi and its themes of letting the past die, it’s interesting to observe that Luke isn’t driven to save Leia by looking forward but by the literal death of his past.
-After he returns home, Luke finds the smoking ruin of his family’s moisture farm.
+After he returns home, he finds the smoking ruin of his family’s moisture farm.
 The charred bodies of his aunt and uncle, his protectors alongside Ob-Wan these past decades, desecrate the ground.
 So far as he knows, Luke is now alone in the galaxy.
-With his anchor to his old life now severed, he follows Obi-Wan.
+With the anchor to his old life now severed, he follows Obi-Wan.
 Though this ‘called to destiny’ trope is fundamental to the mythic narrative George Lucas constructed, it seems more to this writer that Luke had no other choice.
 He could become a hero, or he could stay behind and suffer the same fate as his family.

 Luke wasn’t met with a call for help and stirred into action, ready to take on the evils of the Empire and save the day.
 He was motivated by personal loss, tragedy and, frankly, fear.
-This, tied with Luke’s own frustrations or, as fans love to point out, his whining, aren’t the makings of a hero but of someone trying to find their place in a vast galaxy.
+This, tied with Luke’s own frustrations or – as fans love to point out – his whining, aren’t the makings of a hero but of someone trying to find their place in a vast galaxy.
 In that way, the Luke we meet in The Last Jedi feels like a natural and nuanced progression of the same character.

 Having played a pivotal role in the downfall of the Empire, Luke became a beacon of hope and light, not just for the Rebel Alliance he served under, but for the galaxy at large.
 The spark of the Jedi still burned within him.
 The fate of that entire Order rested upon his shoulders.
 Should he decide not to train the next generation, then all the Jedi had been would truly fade to legend.
-So Luke took it upon himself to become a teacher and, as Master Yoda had told him in Return of the Jedi, “pass on what you have learned”.
+So Luke took it upon himself to become a teacher and, as Master Yoda told him in Return of the Jedi, “pass on what you have learned”.

 It was a fleeting thought with deadly consequences.
 Ben woke to see his uncle stood over him, saber in hand, and assumed he was there to kill him.
-Perhaps, it was the catalyst Ben needed to tip him over the edge.
-It might have been part of Snoke’s game all along, and these two were simply pawns.
+Perhaps it was the catalyst Ben needed to tip him over the edge.
+It might have been part of Snoke’s (read: Palpatine’s) game all along, and these two were simply pawns.
 But the damage was done.
 Luke’s temple was put to the flame, the students who wouldn’t join Ben – baptised now in blood as Kylo Ren – were killed.
-Luke was left among the bodies and the ashes, as if he never left Tatooine, as if he was still on the threshold of adulthood with his home in flames and the bodies of his aunt and uncle still smoking under those relentless twin suns.
+Luke was left among the bodies and the ashes, as if he’d never left Tatooine, as if he was still on the threshold of adulthood with his home in flames and the bodies of his aunt and uncle still smoking under those relentless twin suns.